Eranda12/crud-form/README.md

 # crud-form
-Simple CRUD of form implemented using NodeJs, React and MongoDb
+Simple CRUD of form implemented using NodeJs and MongoDb

 ## How to install in local environment
 In terminal write the following commands: